Mended futures for every family.

 Amy uses an eclectic approach to therapy and primarily uses Motivational Interviewing, Cognitive-Behavioral, Behavioral, and Support therapy.
 Although she works with clients of all ages, her primary focus is with teens and young adults.

-Amy resides in Lynchburg with her husband, their two dogs and cat.
+Amy resides in Lynchburg with her husband, son, and their two dogs and cat.
 She loves taking her dogs for walks, going to the lake, and spending time with friends and family.

 Henry is a Licensed Professional Counselor and Board-Approved Supervisor in the state of Virginia.
-Henry has been with Hope for Tomorrow since August 2020 and earned his Master’s in Professional Counseling as well as his PhD in Counselor Education and Supervision from Liberty University.
+Henry has been with FIVE18 Family Services since August 2020 and earned his Master’s in Professional Counseling as well as his PhD in Counselor Education and Supervision from Liberty University.

-Henry’s primary role with the organization is as the Director for the Hope Academy of Counselor Excellence where he oversees the operations of the program and supervises counselors-in-training.
+Henry’s primary role with the organization is as the Director of Clinical Training where he oversees the operations of the program and supervises counselors-in-training.

 As a Licensed Professional Counselor, Henry has been providing counseling services for 10 years, working with children, adolescents, adults, families, and couples with a wide range of symptoms and behaviors, including depression, anxiety, trauma, attachment, ADHD, anger, grief and loss, oppositional behaviors, foster/adoptive families, and marriage counseling.